Attention Deficit Hyperactivity Disorder Types Explained

 As the name suggests, the combined ADHD type has the symptoms of both hyperactive-impulsive and inattentive behaviors.
 The doctor or physician will diagnose patients with combined ADHD if they present with enough symptoms of each of the above-mentioned ADHD types.

-It is the most common form of ADHD and is typically more prevalent in males.
-This type of ADHD is often diagnosed in childhood, as the combination of inattention, impulsivity, and hyperactivity tends to be more noticeable in this age group.
+Combined ADHD is typically more prevalent in males.
+It is often diagnosed in childhood, as the combination of inattention, impulsivity, and hyperactivity tends to be more noticeable in this age group.
 However, as with all kinds of ADHD, it can persist into adulthood and affect individuals of any age or gender.

 Other Types of ADHD